MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 Example: `AC$MASS_SPECTROMETRY: ION_MODE POSITIVE`

 Either of POSITIVE or NEGATIVE is allowed.
-Cross-reference to mzOntology: POSITIVE [MS:1000030] or NEGATIVE [MS:1000129]; Ion mode [MS:1000465]
+Cross-reference to HUBO-PSI: POSITIVE [MS:1000030] or NEGATIVE [MS:1000129]; Ion mode [MS:1000465]

 #### <a name="2.4.5"></a>2.4.5 AC$MASS\_SPECTROMETRY: subtag Description
 Other Optional Experimental Methods and Conditions of Mass Spectrometry.